Understanding the Differences between Western vs Japanese Reiki

 The Shift in Focus

 She also removed teachings of the advanced healing techniques such as for circulating blood, detoxifying, healing fresh injuries, eliminating unwanted habits and balancing energy.
+Presumably, time wouldn't have permitted teaching of their advanced techniques.

 What Was Lost